 Video games and banks have been accomplishing the same kinds of digital transactions for decades without using blockchain technology.
-Game economies had enough real world value that World of Warcraft gold mining farm operations appeared in China the mid 2000s.
+Game economies had enough real world value that World of Warcraft gold mining farm operations appeared in China in the mid-2000s.

 Compared to traditional databases, what's unique to blockchain technology is that it doesn't require a central authority.
-The mechanism that makes this possible is fascinating, but many of the claims about the advantages of blockchain databases over traditional databases are vague or unfounded.
-However, blockchain's huge unique effect is that it creates a liquid asset class that can evade regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.
+The mechanism that makes this possible is fascinating.
+But more than a decade later crypto is still rarely used like actual currency, and many claims about the advantages of blockchains over traditional databases are vague or unfounded.
+However, the blockchain's one huge undeniable effect is that it creates a liquid asset class that can evade regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.

 The SEC and FDIC were created in response to the crash of 1929 to avoid market manipulation, speculation, fraud, and other issues that led to events like the Great Depression.
 They try but do not always succeed at preventing disasters like Enron, the 2008 financial crisis, and Bernie Madoff.
-One of the most significant accomplishments of the Occupy movement was their 325 page letter to the FDIC containing recommendations of stricter banking regulations which was cited dozens of times in the actual FDIC ruling for the Volcker Rule; an attempt to prevents banks from making speculative investments.
+One of the most significant accomplishments of the Occupy movement was their 325 page letter to the FDIC containing recommendations of stricter banking regulations, which was cited dozens of times in the actual FDIC ruling for the Volcker Rule that was intended to prevent banks from making speculative investments.

 Cryptocurrencies generally have the opposite effect, creating a financial market that's much more difficult for the SEC and other agencies to regulate.
-Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems since it doesn't fit the politics of other countries like China, where crypto is banned.
+Even if you're a Libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems for many usages since it doesn't fit the politics of other countries like China, where crypto is banned.
 Nine countries have now fully outlawed crypto, which accounts for more than 25% of worldwide internet users combined.
 This means that web3 and NFTs are mostly off the table in those locations, or at least severely limited and unpredictable.
 Additionally, 42 other countries have enacted crippling regulations on cryptocurrencies.

 Recent regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which is not compatible with the concept of a professional global art ownership registry if strictly enforced.
-It seems unlikely that China will loosen up the NFT market considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since they are almost functionally identical from the perspective of speculators.
-Some smaller companies in the Chinese NFT art industry were using Ethereum before the crypto ban and some in the Chinese crypto industry are hopeful that regulations will be lifted, but analysts are skeptical that regulators will allow this to continue.
-Doing without China and other countries in the crypto space may be acceptable in the context of hyper competitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, web3, and DAOs.
+It seems unlikely that China will loosen up the NFT market, considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since they are almost functionally identical from the perspective of speculators.
+Some smaller companies in the Chinese NFT art industry were using Ethereum before the crypto ban, and some in the Chinese crypto industry are hopeful that regulations will be lifted; but analysts are skeptical that regulators will allow this to continue.
+Doing without China and other countries in the crypto space may be acceptable in the context of hypercompetitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, web3, and DAOs.
 A professional universal art registry that can't reliably include artists or collectors in China, Egypt, Iran, and other countries is a problem.